 A brick wall, iron gate, and statement-making planters round out the look, adding a 'wow' factor to these front yard flower bed ideas.

 'We love how our front yard landscaping project with Buds and Blossoms Cypress turned out,' she explains.
 'We used both a retaining wall and a boulder to draw the eye to this flower bed lining our driveway.'

-Rendon filled the flower beds with blue plumbago and white vinca, which brought beautiful spring and summertime color to the front yard.
+Rendon filled the raised garden bed ideas with blue plumbago and white vinca, which brought beautiful spring and summertime color to the front yard.

-William Hefner, on the other hand, prefers to place his raised flower beds against a home’s facade.
+William Hefner, on the other hand, prefers to place his raised front yard flower beds against a home’s facade.